 — Matthew 16:21 NLT

 Jesus' ministry is very much the same.
-He now faces the greatest transition of his ministry as he moves toward the awful and yet glorious "opportunity" that lies ahead, the Cross.
+He now faces the greatest transition of his ministry as he moves toward the awful and yet glorious "opportunity" that lies ahead, the cross.
 Only now is he ready to let folks call him Son of God, Son of the Righteous One, because he will forever redefine what it means to be Messiah, Christ, Son of God, and Savior.

 Holy and loving God, I still marvel that you would subject yourself to the limitation of human flesh and the way of the cross.
-Please help me to be more willing to follow in the way of the cross and serve others redemptively, even if the price is high. lease give me courage for the journey and a heart more like Jesus so that I can see the eternal stakes in the lives of those I serve just as he did.
+Please help me to be more willing to follow in the way of the cross and serve others redemptively, even if the price is high.
+Please give me courage for the journey and a heart more like Jesus so that I can see the eternal stakes in the lives of those I serve just as he did.
 In the name of my Savior and Sacrifice, Jesus, I pray.
 Amen.